privong/Astronomy/README.md

 As of 09 July 2015, most of these scripts were developed/tested in python 2.7.x, but written in a way that _should_ be python3 compatible, but that compatibility has not always been tested.
 Moving forward, I will be using python3 exclusively (subject to availability of necessary libraries).
+Scripts with `/usr/bin/env python` at the top of the file are python3 compatible (and were developed/tested with python3).
+Scripts with `/usr/bin/env python2` at the top of the file were developed in python2 and may or may not work in python3.